 The Board's contributions are established in the Appropriations Bill by the General Assembly.
 Benefit and contribution provisions are established by Chapter 135, Article 6, of the General Statutes and may be amended only by the North Carolina General Assembly.
 The contributions cannot be separated between the amounts that relate to other postemployment benefits and employment benefits for active employees.
 Those individuals who are receiving extended short-term disability benefit payments cannot be separated from the number of members currently eligible to receive disability benefits as an other postemployment benefit.
-For the fiscal years ended June 30, 2012, 2011, and 2010, the Board paid all annual required contributions to the DIPNC for disability benefits of \$188,035, \$209,429, and \$211,146, respectively.
-These contributions represented 0.52% of covered payroll for each of the three fiscal years.
+For the fiscal years ended June 30, 2013, 2012 and 2011, the Board paid all annual required contributions to the DIPNC for disability benefits of \$161,987, \$188,035 and \$209,429, respectively.
+These contributions represented 0.44%, 0.52% and 0.52% of covered payroll, respectively.